24/7 VALENCIA:Tell us something about your background and upbringing…

-Uruguay is a lovely place to live, the weather is very similar to Spain, people are nice, food is amazing (Try the steak if you happen to be there!) but the problem for me is that it was like living in Australia or New Zealand… wicked, but too far away!
+Uruguay is a lovely place to live, the weather is very similar to Spain, people are nice, food is amazing…try the steak if you happen to be there!
+Basically, the problem for me is that it was like living in Australia or New Zealand… wicked, but too far away!
 Here in Valencia, you can easily book a return ticket to any part of Europe for less than 100 quid and be there in a couple of hours.
 To get to Uruguay you need around 1,000 euros and 12 hours flying time.
 And don’t forget that Uruguay is surrounded by giant neighbours, Argentina and Brazil, so even to get to other South American countries, they are far away and expensive.

 What differences did you find living in Liverpool and London during your time in England?